pivotal/docs-tap/getting-started/config-supply-chain.md

 4. Enable the policy controller verification in your namespace by adding the label `policy.sigstore.dev/include: "true"` to the namespace resource.

     For example:
     ```console
     kubectl label namespace my-secure-namespace policy.sigstore.dev/include=true
     ```

-> **Note:** Supply Chain Security Tools - Policy Controller only validates resources in namespaces that have chosen to opt-in.
+>**Note:** Supply Chain Security Tools - Policy Controller only validates resources in namespaces that have chosen to opt in.

 When you apply the `ClusterImagePolicy` resource, your cluster requires valid signatures for all images that match the `spec.images.glob[]` you define in the configuration.
 For more information about configuring an image policy, see [Configuring Supply Chain Security Tools - Policy](../scst-policy/configuring.md).